ViPLab-public/Efficient-Cloud-Removal/README.md

 3. Ensure input images are in correct format (supports common image formats)
 4. Mask files should be named as `{original_image_name}_binary.tif`

-## System Requirements

-- GPU: NVIDIA GPU with CUDA support (recommended)
-- Python: >= 3.8

 ## License

-This project is for academic and research purposes only.
-Commercial use is prohibited without permission.
+Academic and research use only.

+Commercial use is prohibited without explicit permission.

+Redistribution of the compiled binaries and checkpoint should follow the project policy.

+If you are unsure whether your use case is allowed, please contact the authors.

 ## Contact